lestweforget/wuhan2019/Timeline(ENG).md

 Two South American countries, Chile and Guatemala, announced they have closed their borders as part of measures aimed at containing coronavirus.

 On **March 17**, Italy reported 345 new coronavirus deaths in the country over the last 24 hours taking its total death toll to 2,503 - an increase of 16 percent.
 The total number of cases in Italy rose to 31,506 from a previous 27,980, up 12.6 percent - the slowest rate of increase since the contagion came to light on February 21.

+Turkey, meanwhile, reported its first death related to the pandemic, an 89-year-old person.

+On **March 18**, Australian Prime Minister Scott Morrison declared for the first time ever a "human biosecurity emergency" in the country.

+Morrison said the travel advisory had been upgraded to the top-most level and told Australians: "Do not travel abroad, do not go overseas."

+Italy, meanwhile, [recorded](https://www.aljazeera.com/news/2020/03/europe-closes-borders-curb-coronavirus-spread-live-updates-200318000201088.html) 475 new deaths, the highest one-day toll of any nation, taking its total to 2,978.
+The total number of infections in the country reached 35,713.